It’s safe to say we weren’t prepared for this but there are Government programs available to help.

 - Employers/businesses who were not eligible at the start of restrictions can enter the program now if they meet eligibility criteria, including the decline in turnover tests.

-- Support for the child care sector is being withdrawn this month.
+- Support for the child care sector was withdrawn in July.

-Our initial update and overview of the JobKeeper program is available here.
+Our initial update and overview of the JobKeeper program is available.

 Victorian Government Lockdown Support Program

 This was announced on 30 June 2020 to support the original specific postcodes in Victoria which were forced into Stage 3 lockdown before the rest of Metropolitan Melbourne.
 It has now been extended and applications are open until 14th September 2020.
 It will provide grants in Metropolitan Melbourne and the Mitchell Shire of $10,000 and $5,000 to employing businesses in regional local government areas that:

 - Have employees; and

 - Are registered for GST; and